irecsys/CARSKit/README.md

  - BugFix in Tensor Factorization
  - Add a contextual PreFiltering algorithm: SPF (Semantic PreFiltering)
  - Update corresponding JavaDoc and JAR library
+ - Change the evaluation process if you'd like to set a rating threshold for TopN recommendation
+ - Bug Fix in some algorithms

 **2015/11/09, Version 0.2.0**
 * **What's New**: